Traveling with Autism

 We hope that with a little planning and information using the resources below, the doors will open to new travel opportunities for you and your family.

-This teaching story from Autism Speaks can help prepare you for the airport and flying experience.
+A teaching story to help prepare you for the airport and flying experience

 Advice from psychologist and behavior analyst Daniel W. Mruzek, of the University of Rochester Medical Center.